TykTechnologies/tyk-ansible-performance-testing/Readme.md

 4. Modify `hosts.yml` file to update ssh variables to your server(s).
 You can learn more about the hosts file [here](https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html).

-5. Run `sudo ansible-playbook playbook.yml` to run performance tests. `sudo` is used to allow ansible to create the performance testing results files on your local machine.
+5. Run `sudo ansible-playbook playbook.yml -t install -t standup -t test` to run performance tests. `sudo` is used to allow ansible to create the performance testing results files on your local machine.

 6. View output of performance tests under `./benchmarks/`.

+7. Run `ansible-playbook playbook.yml -t cleanup` to cleanup files and turn off services on the machines.

 ## Documentation
 Please check the `/docs` folder for more information about the repo.